ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

 !!! tip "Checking browser language"

-    To make sure that a language is set in your browser, check if it is sent as an accepted language in the `Accept-Language` header.
+    To make sure that a language is set in your browser, check if it's sent as an accepted language in the `Accept-Language` header.

 !!! tip